kaazing/java.client.tutorials/android/jms/README.md

 ## Interact with Kaazing Android JMS Client API

-Checklist how to create Kaazing Android JMS application from scratch, to be able to send and receive JMS messages over WebSocket can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-android/o_dev_android.html).
+Documentation on how to create a Kaazing Android JMS app from scratch can be found [here](http://kaazing.com/doc/5.0/jms_client_docs/dev-android/o_dev_android.html).

 ## API Documentation